-C8C , , , , , , , , , , , , , , , , , , , , SAT essay ACT essay
+C8C SAT essay ACT essay

-C8C For admission Х Х
+C8C For admission Х X

-C8C For placement Х Х
+C8C For placement Х X

 C8C For advising Х Х

-C8C In place of an application essay
+In place of an application essay

 C8C As a validity check on the application essay

 C8C No college policy as of now

-C8C Not using essay component
+Not using essay component

-C8D In addition, does your institution us e applicants' test sc ores for academic ad dvising?
+C8D C8D In addition, does your institution us e applicants' test sc Yes ores for academic a No dvising?

-C8D Yes No

-Х

-C8E Latest date by which SAT or ACT scores must be received for fall-term March 6, 2013 C8E Latest date by which SAT Subject Test scores must be received for fall- February 23, 2013 term admission rebluary 23, 2013
+C8E Latest date by which SAT or ACT scores must be received for fall-term March 6, 2015 C8E Latest date by which SAT Subject Test scores must be received for fall- February 23, 2015 term admission 1 ebiuary 23, 2013

-C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or ifC8F Any 2 SAT Subject Tests required.
+C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if C8F While we normally require two SAT Subject Tests, you may apply without them if the cost of the tests represents a financial hardship or if you prefer to have your application considered without them.
+Standardized testing is only

-C8G Please indicate which tests your institution uses for placement (e.g., state tests): ----- ----------------------- ------------------------ ---------------------- ---------------------
+C8G Please indicate which tests your institution u uses for placement (e.g., state tests): ----- ----------------------- -------------------------- ---